 Once you become aware of the magnitude of narcissistic manipulation, bear that in your mind always.
 Narcissistic people cannot change.
 They can only pretend very well.

-We have divided this process into phases you need to go through to be able to get rid of the narcissist for good.
+I have divided this process into phases you need to go through to be able to get rid of the narcissist for good.
 Each of the phases is equally important and has its challenges you need to overcome.